regan-sarwas/npmap.js/API.md

 # Notes

-- NPMap.js adds `L` property to every layer, map, module, or tool config object passed in via the map configuration object.
+- NPMap.js adds an `L` property to every layer (overlay or baselayer) and map config object passed in via the `NPMap` configuration object.
 You can use this property to interact programatically with the objects created by NPMap.js and Leaflet.
 - NPMap.js extends Leaflet's classes and only provides the interfaces outlined above.
 It is meant to act as a complement to the larger [Leaflet API](http://leafletjs.com/reference.html).
 - Unlike previous versions of the NPMap library, `npmap-bootstrap.js` now supports adding multiple maps to a page.
 Just make the `NPMap.config` property an array of map configuration objects.